openfaas/faas/ADOPTERS.md

 * [BT](https://www.bt.com) - BT are using OpenFaaS to enable collaboration between data-scientists and developers.
 The teams are going from 3-years to build and deliver a PoC, to 3 months.
 See: [KubeCon video](https://www.youtube.com/watch?v=y77HlN2Fa-w)

+* [Citrix](https://www.citrix.com/en-gb/) - Citrix built out a closed-source multi-tenant functions platform and UI using OpenFaaS.
+It is used for testing hardware devices and for automated QA testing.

 * [Contiamo](https://www.contiamo.com) - data-science platform hosting jupyter notebooks and functions for multiple tenants.

 * [Iconscout](https://iconscout.com) - e-commerce site for stock photography and icons.
 OpenFaaS is used to resize images and to bundle assets for customers.

+* [LivePerson](https://www.liveperson.com/) - LivePerson extended their chat platform by allowing customers to write functions to execute in client chat flows.
+See [KubeCon video](https://www.youtube.com/watch?v=bt06Z28uzPA)

 * [Vision Banco](https://www.visionbanco.com) - self-service home banking portal and asynchronous report/PDF generation.
 See: [KubeCon Video](https://www.youtube.com/watch?v=mPjI34qj5vU&t=1417s)